Rituraj-K/customer-churn-sql-analysis/README.md

 ## Project Overview

-This project focuses on analyzing customer churn using SQL to identify key drivers of customer attrition and measure business impact.
-The analysis emphasizes customer experience, competitive factors, and revenue loss.
+This project analyzes customer churn data using SQL to identify key drivers of customer attrition, understand customer experience patterns, and quantify business impact in terms of revenue loss.

 ## Objective

-To identify root causes of customer churn and provide data-driven recommendations to improve retention and customer experience.
+To perform root cause analysis of customer churn and provide actionable insights to improve customer retention and business performance.

 ## Tools Used